200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-HouseofHaunts.md

 Leaders explain the actions of their group attempting to survive the room.

-The judge will listen to each leader’s explanation.
-Based on creativity, common sense, and problem solving, the judge will give each leader’s group a sanity bonus or penalty, between +3 and -3.
+The judge will listen to each leaderâ€™s explanation.
+Based on creativity, common sense, and problem solving, the judge will give each leaderâ€™s group a sanity bonus or penalty, between +3 and -3.

 Players roll a 6 sided die.
 Their character loses sanity equal to the roll.